 Video of the Day

-The key to a farmhouse style is combining new furniture and accessories with vintage finds.
-Look out for weathered woods with natural knots, and pieces that look well-loved but not too shabby.
-This entryway by House Seven Design hits the nail on the head with its clean white board and batten walls, wood console table, and tonal accents.
-The chevron patterned wood flooring doesn't hurt either.
+The key to nailing the farmhouse look is to combine new furniture and accessories with vintage finds.
+Look out for weathered woods with natural knots, and pieces that look well-loved but not too worn.
+This entryway by House Seven Design hits the nail right on the head with its clean white board and batten walls, wood console table, and tonal accents.
+The chevron-patterned wood flooring doesn't hurt either.

 4. Go big with a mirror.